alex16jpv/Rick-and-Morty/back/README.md

 # Welcome

-this is the backend part of the project of rick and morty, made with Typescript and Graphql.
+Welcome to the backend part of the Rick and Morty project, developed using TypeScript and GraphQL.

-## Start project
+## Getting Started

 ### Install dependencies